FILL THE GAP LIMITED

 8.2.
 You warrant and represent that you are receiving the Services for the purposes of a business and that, to the maximum extent permitted by law, any statutory consumer guarantees or legislation intended to protect non-business consumers in any jurisdiction does not apply to the supply of the Services.

 8.3.
-To the extent allowed by law, our maximum aggregate liability to you (whether in contract, tort, negligence, equity or otherwise) in connection with the Services is limited to the Fees paid by you under these Terms for the preceding six months.
+To the extent allowed by law, our maximum aggregate liability to you (whether in contract, tort, negligence, equity or otherwise) in connection with the Services is limited to the Fees paid by you under these Terms for the preceding three months.
 We will not be liable to you under or in connection with the Services and these Terms for any loss of profit, data, savings, business, revenue, and/or goodwill or any indirect, consequential, incidental or special loss of damage of any kind.

 9.1.
 Force Majeure: We shall not be responsible for any delay, suspension or failure to provide the Services arising out of any circumstances outside of our reasonable control, including but not limited to, acts of God, governmental actions, labour difficulty, war or national emergency, terrorism, fire, explosion, flood, an act or omission of a third party, failure of performance provided by others, internet interruption or virus, breakdown software, hardware or communication network.